 What is a DIY Website Builder?

 DIY Website builder platforms provide users with a set of themes or website template options from which to choose.
 Once selected, the user is presented with a drag and drop interface which allows the user to build the website by adding blocks for text, images, video and more.
-Once the blocks are added, content can then be placed into the blocks.
+After the blocks are added, content such as text or images can be placed into the blocks.
 Formatting of fonts, color palette and layout can be customized based on those built into the theme or website template.

 Choosing a DIY Website Builder

 There are a lot of DIY website builder options out there now.
 A LOT.
 And it can be a bit overwhelming for a business owner to try to decide which one is best for their business.
 The most popular are Wix, Squarespace, Shopify and Weebly, but it seems like every where you turn, other services like email platforms are adding website builder functionality.
 We have used all of the above plus the MailChimp DIY website builder and can honestly say that none of them is a one size fits all.